Brain-Based Learning: Part One

 Before we look at how to turn your home into that remarkable environment for learning, it helps to read and think about the research first.
 It helps to consider the principles of learning that lead to breakthroughs in understanding.

-Please watch the Periscope below (first of a two-part series)
+Please watch the broadcast below (first of a two-part series)

 that explores some of this content!